jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/automatic-execution-order-and-more.md

 The order of a procedure can also be *automatically* determined by *input / output dependency*.
 A command, called inside a procedure, can take input, that is the output of another command.
 Then the other command needs to execute first, in order to pass its output on to the next command.
 This is called the *automatic execution order* principle, part of the flat & structured interchange principles.

-The hope that comes with automatic execution order determined by input / output dependency is to not have to define any normal order, because if parts of a procedure have not input / output dependency, then those parts can always execute in any arbitrary order.
+The hope that comes with automatic execution order determined by input / output dependency is to not might define any normal order, because if parts of a procedure have not input / output dependency, then those parts can always execute in any arbitrary order.

 #### Automatic Execution Order